zeta-chain/network-athens3/docs/start_here.md

 #### Run The Node Setup Script

 Give execute permissions to the scripts and run the node setup script.

-When prompted for confirmation, enter `y` to continue.
+When prompted for confirm, enter `y` to continue.

-NOTE: This script removes all data in the `~/.zetacored directory`and should only be used during the initial setup before any content has been added to that directory.
-As a precaution, a backup up is created for the existing zetacored folder under `~/.zetacored_old/zetacored-<timestamp>`.

 ```bash
 chmod +x ./scripts/*.sh